-There is also ambiguity when distinguishing between plant uptake of N, and harvested (or removed) N. It is difficult to know what the efficiency of N fertilizer uptake is, and information on synchronization is not widely available.
+There is also ambiguity when distinguishing between plant uptake of N, and harvested (or removed) N. With some crops, most farmers are very aware of the negatives associated with excess uptake of nitrogen.
+For example, the yield and quality of cotton and almonds will suffer from excess nitrogen.
+However, it is difficult to know what the efficiency of N fertilizer uptake is, and information on synchronization is not widely available.
 Because of this, some farmers commonly apply more N than needed as a sort of "insurance" application to avoid negatively impacting crop quality and yields.
 The Panel agrees that optimized nitrogen use efficiency should be the focus of management practices encouraged.
-Much of the efforts required to improve nitrogen use efficiency must stem from widespread education of growers, which will be discussed in the next section.